 Happy St. Patrick’s Day, everyone!
-I’m only a tiny part Irish, but today, everyone gets to pretend like they are from Ireland, right?
+I’m only a tiny part Irish, but it’s still fun to celebrate.

 Actually, in our house, St. Patrick’s Day is a whole lot less about green beer (although, we do love some beer, we just don’t dye it), and a whole lot more about celebrating big milestones—March 17th is our wedding anniversary!
 We were married at city hall on a very cold St. Patrick’s Day morning eight years ago.
 There were a total of five people in the room (me, Craig, my parents, and the officiant).
 I bawled my eyes out.
 And afterward, our “reception” was an amazing dinner at a local restaurant with my parents.

 What a wonderful, fantastic voyage our marriage has been.
 I think it’s so fascinating how love grows and changes with the years.
 We no longer are the two crazy kids who got engaged after only spending six days together (we knew it was “it”), We aren’t the newlyweds who lived in a tiny one-bedroom apartment and barely had enough money to buy groceries.
 With age and time has come comfort, confidence, and a deeper kind of love than I ever knew possible (and a little more money to buy groceries).